cdent/gabbi/docs/source/fixtures.rst

-Each suite of tests is represented by a single YAML file, and may optionally use one or more fixtures to provide the necessary environment for tests to run.
+Each suite of tests is represented by a single YAML file, and may optionally use one or more fixtures to provide the necessary environment required by the tests in that file.

 Fixtures are implemented as nested context managers.
 Subclasses of :class:`~gabbi.fixture.GabbiFixture` must implement